psyb0t/go-config-parser/README.md

 - file: the file path of the configuration file.
 - target: a pointer to the value that the configuration data will be unmarshaled into.
 - defaults: a map of default values that will be set in the configuration if they are not present in the configuration file.
+- envPrefix: a string specifying the environment variables prefix to use when reading env vars (eg. "myPrefix" results in "MYPREFIX\_")

 The function uses the `viper` package to read in the configuration file, set the config file type, set default values, and unmarshal the data into the `target` value.
 It returns an error if there is a problem reading the configuration file or unmarshalling the data.